w3c/web-advertising/support_for_advertising_use_cases.md

 to select the right survey to give based on the respondent's ad exposure profile across other domains.

 Fortunately, the conclusions of attitudinal measurement are inherently statistical and aggregated, e.g. "this campaign increased awareness by
 10% among those who saw it".
-The responses any individual are irrelevant beyond their contribution to a summary statistic.
+The responses of any individual are irrelevant beyond their contribution to a summary statistic.
  If a privacy-safe way to collect and aggregate the the survey data can be devised, measurement providers have no further need to retain any information about individuals.